wolfnet/wordpressplugin/ReadMe.txt

 == Upgrade Notice ==

+= HTTP Deprecation - April 2015 =
+Please upgrade to the latest version of the plugin as we will be disabling the insecure HTTP protocol on the WolfNet API server.
+This means that plugin versions 1.7.0 - 1.7.5 will no longer function.

+= Old API Deprecation - January 2015 =
+Please upgrade to the latest version of the plugin as we will be disabling our old API servers.
+This means that plugin versions 0.1.0 - 1.6.4 will no longer function.

 == Changelog ==

+= 1.7.6 =
+* Decoding request parameters in shortcodes so they can be cleanly encoded right before api request @21754246
+* Adds HTTP Encoding header to API requests
+* Switches API Client to use SSL.
+NOTE: non-SSL (http://) requests are now deprecated.
+API requests that do not use the HTTPS protocol will be will be rejected in near future so it is important to update to the new version.

 = 1.7.5 =
 * Fixes PHP Strict notices on some inappropriately configured production servers